 And spare a thought for fibre.
 Often, fibre intake suffers on a low-calorie diet, so aim for 30g per day to maintain optimal digestive health.
 Prioritising high fibre vegetables and wholegrain carbohydrates will help.
 But if you struggle, supplementing with a product such as Psyllium Husk, might help you hit your target without adding too many extra calories.

 Nutrient timing doesn’t increase in its importance when you’re on a mini cut.

 Frequency of protein feedings optimises muscle protein synthesis (the building of new muscle) and minimises muscle protein breakdown.
 The balance between the two is important for both building and retaining muscle.
 But, chances are, you’re not too far away from being optimal without really trying.
 Here’s the optimal way to set up your protein feedings.

-When it comes to carbs, fuelling for the activity, is a good principle to abide by.
-Whilst it doesn't matter a great deal when you have your carbs, timing might give you an edge in the gym.
+When it comes to carbs, fuelling for the activity, it is a good principle to abide by.
+Whilst it doesn’t matter a great deal when you have your carbs, the timing might give you an edge in the gym.
 And if the timing suits your lifestyle, then it makes sense.

 Experiment with a few different strategies until you find the timing strategy that works for you.